allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 `--parallelism` caps active workers.
 VM creation defaults to batches of five with a three-second delay, and worker setup defaults to 32 concurrent workers.
-Each healthy worker starts its assignment immediately; it does not wait for the rest of the fleet.
+Each healthy worker starts one unit immediately and receives another compatible unit whenever it finishes.
+It remains warm until its queue is empty, then stops.
 Defaults are cluster `dolma3p5-14t`, project `oe-other`, and region `us-east-1`.

 ## 4. Verify outputs